Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 ## Background

 Using the `&&` operator in React can lead to unexpected rendering behavior when dealing with certain falsy values.
 In our codebase, the `<ConditionallyRender />` component has been used to render React elements based on a boolean condition.
-It has certain drawbacks.
-This is why we would like to replace it with ternary operator.
+However, it has certain drawbacks, which is why we would like to replace it with the ternary operator.

 ### Pitfalls of `&&` operator